Barcelona

 Does he/she like Consell de Cent street?

 — Yes, but there are things to improve, obviously.
 The issue of loading and unloading is not well resolved, and not having prioritized the uses of public space causes certain confusions at certain times.
-I believe the city has already learned that when pacifications are done vertically and not horizontally, the impacts on mobility or the distribution of goods function differently.
+I believe the city has already learned that when pacifications are done vertically and not horizontally, the effects on mobility or the distribution of goods work differently.

 Would the City Council be willing to modify Consell de Cent as it is now?

 — Physically, it is very difficult and I don't think it is convenient.
-Nobody thinks of it.
+No one thinks of it.

 After La Rambla, does the upcoming mandate mean it's time for Plaça Catalunya or Passeig Colom?

-— Rather than thinking about large emblematic works, what we like to do is guarantee the right to stay in their neighborhood or city by making concrete urban planning improvements in neighborhoods.
-We have a much greater focus on these concrete transformation projects, rather than on building large new avenues or large new projects.
+— Rather than thinking about large emblematic works, what we like to do is guarantee the right to stay in their neighborhood or city by making specific urban planning improvements in the neighborhoods.
+We focus much more on these specific transformation projects than on building large new avenues or large new projects.

 Now that we have a budget, when will we have a tram?

-— If everything goes well, we can start the works in the second semester of 2027.
+— If all goes well, we can start the works in the second half of 2027.

 Would you bet your life on Zapatero?